-In her most recent work, she develops this perception, drawing on a hypothesis from bugs that clarifies how corals may exist together with particular microorganisms, as a holobiont, while opposing disease or different unsettling influences.
+In her most recent work, she develops this perception, drawing on a hypothesis from bugs that clarifies how corals may exist together with particular microorganisms as a holobiont, while opposing disease or different unsettling influences.

 Dr. Palmer additionally shows a model of coral vulnerability, whereby putting resources into insusceptibility empowers coral, with its microorganisms, to endure more harm before starting a safe reaction.
-This model portrays how coral resilience may differ among corals demonstrating their powerlessness to unsettling influences, for example, fading occasions.
+This model portrays how coral resilience may differ among corals, demonstrating their powerlessness to unsettling influences, for example, fading occasions.

 She primarily started examining the immune systems of reef-building corals more than a decade ago.
 She says that coral immunity remains an under-studied area of research.

-Dr. Palmer also proposes an immunological model by which corals may increase their tolerance to adverse conditions – suggesting a way coral may adapt to new, more extreme, conditions.
+Dr. Palmer also proposes an immunological model by which corals may increase their tolerance to adverse conditions – suggesting a way coral may adapt to new, more extreme conditions.

 Dr. Palmer, who is currently Lead Scientist on the Seeking Survivors project examining coral health in Costa Rica, added:

 “Coral biologists are racing to conserve coral reefs before it’s too late.
-There is currently a lot of interest in creating more tolerant corals through genetic engineering and of restoring reefs by targeting more resilient corals.
+There is currently a lot of interest in creating more tolerant corals through genetic engineering and in restoring reefs by targeting more resilient corals.
 I fully support these approaches, but belief in understanding what drives coral health will be key to their success.”

 The study is published in the journal Nature’s Communications Biology.